docker-mailserver/docker-mailserver/docs/content/examples/tutorials/docker-build.md

 ## Building your own Docker image

 You'll need to retrieve the git submodules prior to building your own Docker image.
-From within your copy of the git repo and build the Docker image, run:
+From within your copy of the git repo run the following to retrieve the submodules and build the Docker image:

 ```sh
 git submodule update --init --recursive